 How safe is breastmilk after a mother receives immunizations (tetanus, rubella, hepatitis B, hepatitis A, etc.)?

-There is no risk for the baby although my thoughts on vaccinations are a whole other post.
+There is no risk for the baby although my thoughts on this are a whole other post.
 The rare exception is the baby who has an immune deficiency.
 In that case the mother should not receive an immunization with a weakened live virus (e.g. oral, but not injectable polio, or measles, mumps, rubella) even if the baby is being fed artificially.
 This is because the mother can “shed” the live virus to her baby.

 One area of concern for certain medications is the possibility of it leading to a low milk supply.
 All of the following have been associated with lowering milk supply: antihistamines and some decongestants, some weight loss medications or appetite suppressants, very high doses of vitamin B-6, diuretics, etc.

 Alcohol and Breastfeeding

 One question I always get asked is “how in the world have you managed to avoid alcohol for over two years?”

 First, I haven’t.
 Second, I am not a big drinker anyway so it is not big deal to steer clear of alcohol.
 However, I have had the occasional drink starting with a champagne toast 5 days after Tiny was born.